Is Your Job Search So 2020?

 This video shows how companies use social media to vet applicants.

-Be careful to set a polite, inoffensive tone on your personal Facebook page.
+Be careful to set a polite, inoffensive tone on your Facebook page.
 You never know which trusted friend or family member might decide to share your posts and pictures.
 Assume that anything electronic can and will be shared.
 Facebook posts, tweets, texts, emails - the lot.

 Update your curriculum vitae and your resume.